ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

     g.
 Select create virtual server instance.

 8. Update the security group that allows inbound and outbound traffic.
+Open the server instance, go down to the Network interfaces section, and then modify the security group.
-(Need to harden this -ie 443, 5341...)
+**(Need to harden this -ie 443, 5341...)**

     Example:
   ![image](images/security_inbound_outbound.png)

 9. Assign the floating IP address:

-    Example

-    Final result:
+    Example:
 ![image](images/floating_ip_vpc.png)